Emil Jannings

 Died

-Emil Jannings (born Theodor Friedrich Emil Janenz, 23 July 1884 – 2 January 1950) was a Swiss-born German actor who was popular in Hollywood films in the 1920s.
-He was the first recipient of the Academy Award for Best Actor for starring roles in The Last Command and The Way of All Flesh.
-As of 2024, Jannings is the only German ever to win in the category.
-Jannings is best known for his collaborations with F. W. Murnau and Josef von Sternberg, including the 1930 film The Blue Angel (Der blaue Engel), with Marlene Dietrich.
-The Blue Angel was meant as a vehicle for Jannings to score a place for himself in the new medium of sound film, but Dietrich stole the show.
-Jannings later starred in a number of Nazi propaganda films, which made him unemployable as an actor after the defeat of Nazi Germany.
+Emil Jannings (born Theodor Friedrich Emil Janenz; 23 July 1884 – 2 January 1950) was a Swiss-born German actor who was popular in Hollywood films in the 1920s.
+He was the first recipient of the Academy Award for Best Actor for starring in The Last Command and The Way of All Flesh.
+Jannings remains the only German ever to win in that category.
+He is best known for his films with F. W. Murnau and Josef von Sternberg, including 1930's The Blue Angel (Der blaue Engel), with Marlene Dietrich.
+The Blue Angel was meant as a vehicle for Jannings to secure a place for himself in the new medium of sound film, but Dietrich stole the show.
+Jannings went on to leading roles in State Films (Staatsauftragsfilme) in Nazi Germany.
 (Via Wikipedia)